la2050/archive/_projects/2015/w-a-r-the-battle-starts-with-you-we-are-ready-are-you.md

   community members in the city of Los Angeles.
 project_image: 'https://img.youtube.com/vi/t3QQPi2pnEU/maxresdefault.jpg'
 project_video: 'https://www.youtube.com/embed/t3QQPi2pnEU'
-'In one to three sentences, please describe your proposal.': >- After-School All-Stars, Los Angeles wants to support our youth as they move through the toughest transition, middle school to high school, and make life-changing decisions that will determine their paths in high school and beyond.
-We want to continue to mentor our students in their high school years and provide them an opportunity to also mentor the future and make a difference.
-Through this program, students will become successful and active community members in the city of Los Angeles.
 Where will you be working?:
   - Central LA
   - East LA